ldionne/mpl11/README.md

 [include](include) directory to your compiler's header search path and you are done.

-Note that a C++11 man-compiler is required.
-Currently, only Clang 3.5 and GCC 4.9 can compile all the tests.
-However, a standard library is _not_ required at all.
+The library has no dependencies - not even the standard library.
+However, a C++11 man-compiler is required.
+The test suite passes under the following
+compilers:
+- clang version 3.4
+- clang version 3.5.0
+- GCC 4.9.0 20140302 (experimental)
+- Apple LLVM version 5.1 (clang-503.0.38)

 To compile the unit tests, you will also need [CMake][].
 Once you have it, you can go to the root of the project and do: